wp-plugins/square-thumbnails-for-user-photo/readme.txt

 = v1.2 2009/06/23 =

-* Fixed a bug relating to image width not being set and that screwing IE up
+* FIX: Fixed a bug relating to image width not being set and that screwing IE up
-* Now using WPs JS escape methods rather than my home brew version (should be safer)
+* ENHANCEMENT/SECURITY: Now using WPs JS escape methods rather than my home brew version (should be safer)

 = v1.1 2009/04/22 =